lukeanddata/facex_1/README.md

 While not a primary goal, the project's use of the FER 2013 dataset and the developed models have indirect relevance in academic research, contributing insights to the field of emotion AI.

+ # note - This project and its further stages will be later used in master thesis.

 ## Conclusion

 This project is a comprehensive exploration into neural networks for emotion recognition, focusing on understanding the factors influencing model performance.
 It aims to provide significant insights into emotion AI, going beyond mere accuracy metrics.